-Welcome back to our reviews of the TrafficMaster flooring brand sold exclusively at Home Depot.
+Welcome back to our overview of the TrafficMaster flooring brand sold exclusively at Home Depot.
 Last time we took a look at TrafficMaster Allure Vinyl flooring.
 Next up is TrafficMaster’s highly popular laminate floor range.
-Scroll down or use these quick links to navigate our review.
+Scroll down or use these quick links to navigate our report.

 Overview: What is TrafficMaster Laminate Flooring?